Romans-I-XVI/Roku-gameEngine/README.md

 Reads the provided key from the provided registry section.
 The default value will be written if the registry section and key have no value yet.
 ##### DrawText(draw2d as Object, text as String, x as Integer, y as Integer, font as Object, alignment = "left" as String, color = &hEBEBEBFF as Integer)
 Gives a convenient way to draw text with halignement set as "left", "right", or "center"
+##### DrawScaledAndRotatedObject(draw2d as object, x as float, y as float, scale_x as float, scale_y as float, theta as float, drawable as object, color = &hFFFFFFFF as integer)
+WARNING: This is potentially unsafe and always slow by comparison to normal draw calls.
+It attempts to both scale and rotate an image when drawing, I say attempts because in order to do both actions it must create a separate roBitmap and do the scaled draw to that before then doing to rotated draw to the draw2d destination.
+If the scaling is large enough that the created roBitmap is too big or consumes too much video memory this could potentially be breaking.
+##### CreateObject_GameTimeSpan() as Object
+This basically creates an improved roTimespan object which adds the AddTime and RemoveTime methods which are useful when pausing/resuming gameplay (used automatically with the addAnimatedImage timer).
+##### TexturePacker_GetRegions(atlas as dynamic, bitmap as object)
+Automatically parses a JSON Hash type data export from TexturePacker to return an roAssociativeArray with roRegions mapped to the provided bitmap.
+SetPretranslation will be applied automatically on the regions if pivot points have been enabled in TexturePacker. atlas can be either parsed or unparsed JSON.